ELowry/WinGet-Updater/README.md

 - `-Minimal`: Shows only the most important status messages.
   - _Enabled by default during scheduled runs._
 - `-Silent`: Runs without any popups unless the script encounters unknown apps.
-- `-Forced`: Checks for updates even if it has already run today.
-  - _Enabled by default when using the Start Menu shortcut._
 - `-NoClear`: Prevents clearing the console when the script starts.

 ## License